Eustace III, Count of Boulogne

-Early life
+Early life and family

 Eustace was the son of Count Eustace II and Ida of Lorraine.
 In 1088, he rebelled against William II of England in favour of Robert Curthose.
-While waiting for Robert Curthose's arrival from Normandy, Eustace and his fellow compatriots were besieged at Rochester castle by William II.
+Whilst waiting for Robert Curthose's arrival from Normandy, Eustace and his fellow compatriots were besieged at Rochester Castle by William II.
 With provisions running out and the situation becoming dire within the castle, the rebels asked for terms.
 William II pardoned most of the rebels allowing those such as Eustace to return to Normandy.
-In 1091, Eustace was with Robert Curthose when the latter agreed to terms with William II, recognizing him as king of England.
+In 1091, Eustace was with Robert Curthose when the latter agreed to terms with William II, recognising him as king of England.

+Eustace married Mary, daughter of King Malcolm III of Scotland and Saint Margaret of Scotland.
+Eustace and Mary had a daughter, Matilda.

 Crusade

-Eustace participated in the First Crusade of 1096 along with his brothers Godfrey of Bouillon (duke of Lower Lotharingia) and Baldwin of Boulogne.
-It is unclear whether he travelled eastward with his brother Godfrey's or Robert Curthose's army, although throughout the journey to Jerusalem, Eustace assisted Godfrey.
-Eustace was present at the siege of Nicaea (May–June 1097), helped rescue Bohemund of Taranto's beleaguered troops at the Battle of Dorylaeum (1 July 1097), defeated an enemy ambush during the siege of Antioch, and was one of the commanders during the capture of Antioch on 3 June 1098.
+Eustace participated in the First Crusade of 1096 along with his brothers Godfrey (duke of Lower Lotharingia) and Baldwin.
+It is unclear whether he travelled eastwards with his brother Godfrey's or Robert Curthose's army, although throughout the journey to Jerusalem, Eustace assisted Godfrey.
+Eustace was present at the Siege of Nicaea (May–June 1097), and helped to rescue Bohemund of Taranto's beleaguered troops at the Battle of Dorylaeum (1 July 1097), defeated an enemy ambush during the Siege of Antioch, and was one of the commanders during the capture of Antioch on 3 June 1098.

 Eustace, as a member of the council held at Ruj on 4 January 1099, mediated the conflict over the control of Antioch between Bohemund of Taranto and Raymond IV of Toulouse.
 In early December 1098, Eustace joined Raymond's attack on Maarrat al-Nu'man and an attack on Nablus in July 1099.
-He gained notoriety for his actions during the siege of Jerusalem fighting relentlessly from a siege tower along with his brother Godfrey and the crusaders they commanded.
+He gained notoriety for his actions during the Siege of Jerusalem fighting relentlessly from a siege tower along with his brother Godfrey and the crusaders they commanded.
 They were among the first to breach Jerusalem's city walls and participated in the ensuing massacre.
 Eustace commanded a division of the crusader army during the Battle of Ascalon, and was a patron of the Knights Templar.

 Return home

 While his brothers stayed in the Holy Land, Eustace returned to administer his domains.
-To commemorate Eustace's crusading adventures, the mint at Boulogne struck silver coins with a lion above the walls of Jerusalem stamped on the obverse.
+The mint at Boulogne struck silver coins to commemorate Eustace's crusading adventures.
+The coins displayed a lion above the walls of Jerusalem stamped on the obverse.

 When his youngest brother Baldwin I of Jerusalem died in 1118, the elderly Eustace was offered the throne.
 Eustace was at first uninterested, but was convinced to accept it.
-He traveled all the way to Apulia before learning that a distant relative, Baldwin of Bourcq, had been crowned in the meantime.
+He travelled all the way to Apulia before learning that a distant relative, Baldwin of Bourcq, had been crowned in the meantime.

 Eustace returned to Boulogne, founded the Cluniac house of Rumilly, and retired there as a Cluniac monk.
 He died about 1125.

-On his death the county of Boulogne was inherited by his daughter, Matilda, and her husband Stephen de Blois, count of Mortain.
+On his death the county of Boulogne was inherited by his daughter, Matilda.

-Marriage and issue

-Eustace married Mary, daughter of King Malcolm III of Scotland and Saint Margaret of Scotland.
-Eustace and Mary had: